 On a side note:

 Did you know the Greeks actually made their yogurt in clay pots, and that’s why it turned out thick?
-People tried to imitate that and came up with the process of “straining” never once giving the pot a thought.
+People tried to imitate that and came up with the process of “straining”.

 Besides being thicker and creamier, your yogurt made in MEC pots is without a doubt healthier because the food has no interaction with metals or chemicals from the pot.
 And does not experience nutritional loss while cooking or heating.

 Have questions using your pure-clay pots?
 Check out our FAQ section to get answers to all your questions about clay cooking.

 Click here if you’re interested to know where and how MEC clay cookware is made?

 Get your MEC Yogurt Maker today!
 And start enjoying this kind of uniquely delicious yogurt.